Azure/Azure-Sentinel/DataConnectors/SentinelOne/README.md

 This folder contains the Azure function time trigger code for SentinelOne-Azure Sentinel connector.
 The connector will run periodically and ingest the SentinelOne data into the Azure Sentinel logs custom table `SentinelOne_CL`.
 ## Folders

-1. `SentinelOne/` - This contains The package, requirements, ARM JSON file, connector page template JSON, and other dependencies.
+1. `SentinelOne/` - This contains the package, requirements, ARM JSON file, connector page template JSON, and other dependencies.
 2. `SentinelOneSentinelConnector/` - This contains the Azure function source code along with sample data.